-Marvin Gaye was a drummer, session singer, singer-songwriter and record producer who had a huge part in shaping the sound of Motown in the 60s and 70s.
+Marvin Gaye was a drummer, singer, songwriter, and record producer who had a huge part in shaping the sound of Motown in the ’60s and ’70s.

-Born in Washington D.C, Marvin grew up with a deeply religious father who would beat him in to shape and throw him out of the house on a regular basis.
-Between the abuse, Marvin managed to find some relief through singing in church.
+Born in Washington D.C., Marvin grew up with a deeply religious father who would beat him into shape and throw him out of the house on a regular basis.
+Between the sessions of abuse, Marvin managed to find some relief through singing in church.

-To get away from his dominant father, in 1956 – only 17 years old, Marvin briefly joined the army, only to fake mental illness and instead joined vocal group The Marquees.
-They recorded a single, but when the song didn’t chart the act was dropped.
+To get away from his dominant father, in 1956 – only 17 years old, Marvin briefly joined the army, only to fake mental illness and instead hooked up with the vocal group The Marquees.
+Together they recorded a single, but when it didn’t chart, the act was dropped.

 The Marquees relocated to Chicago and found work as session singers until 1960 when the group gave up.

 Keen to move on again, Marvin moved to Detroit to play drums(!) instead.
 As well as recording in the studio, he also played gigs.
 One day he found himself appearing at Motown president Berry Gordy’s house party, who signed him to his label as a drummer and singer.